Table of Contents

-Fictitious Assets are those assets which nether have any real value nor have any physical form, but are called assets on the basis of legal grounds.
+Fictitious Assets are those assets that neither have any real value nor have any physical form, but are called assets on the basis of legal grounds.

 Fictitious assets are the expenses or losses which are not fully written off (not offset in the Profit and Loss A/c) during particular accounting period.
 These are to be shown on the assets side of the balance sheet.